aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/design-considerations.md

 ---

+Do I deploy the Game Analytics Pipeline guidance for each game/application?

+- The Game Analytics Pipeline Guidance is built to support multiple games, called `Applications` in the guidance, for cross-game and per-game analytics.
+This means usually you would only need to deploy a single pipeline per environment.

+---

 When should I use Data Lake mode vs Redshift mode?

 The choice between AWS Data Lake mode and Redshift mode primarily depends on your latency requirements, query complexity, data volume, and concurrency needs.